Callme2YC/Caf-Anima-Matris-Project/Chatbots/Washed Fermentation Chatbot/README.md

 - **Type of Water Used_Spring Water, Type of Water Used_Well Water:** The type of water used in the process.
 - **Additives for fermentation_Molasses, None, Sugar, Yeast:** The additives used during fermentation.

+## Notifications

+1. **Numerical Inputs:**
+   - Ensure that the numerical inputs fall within the following reasonable ranges:
+     - **Average Temp:** 18°C to 30°C
+     - **Average PH:** 4.0 to 6.0
+     - **Average Brix:** 15 to 25
+     - **Average Humidity:** 60% to 80%
+     - **Average Drying Temp:** 20°C to 35°C
+     - **Average Drying Humidity:** 50% to 70%
+     - **Fermentation Duration (hours):** 48 to 120 hours
+     - **Drying Fermentation Duration (hours):** 72 to 168 hours
+   - Inputs outside these ranges may affect the model's accuracy.

+2. **Weather Conditions:**
+   - The fermentation process generally lasts 3 to 5 days.
+Ensure the total number of days with specified weather conditions is reasonable within this timeframe.
+   - **Example:** If the fermentation lasts 4 days, you might specify 2 sunny days, 1 cloudy day, and 1 rainy day.
+The total should not exceed 4 days.

+3. **Type of Water Used:**
+   - Only one type of water should be selected for the entire fermentation process.

+4. **Additives for Fermentation:**
+   - Only one additive should be selected and used during the fermentation process.

+Please adhere to these guidelines to ensure accurate and reliable predictions from the model.